Blue Ridge Parkway-15 Great N.C. Photo Spots

 There are two locations from which to photo the Viaduct.

-1. For the best images of the Viaduct, park at the Linn Cove Visitor Center at milepost 304 and follow a paved trail on the north side of the parking lot for 1/3 mile. ( Note: the Visitor Center itself appears to be permanently closed).
-After the pavement ends, continue hiking on a dirt trail until you come to a huge boulder (I don’t have the exact distance) and climb the trail by the boulder.
-From here it is about 1/4 to 1/3 of a mile to a rock that offers the best photo locations for images looking down on the Linn Cove Viaduct.
-Note, this is not easy to locate so follow other photographers heading in that direction.
+1. For the best images of the Viaduct, park at the Linn Cove Visitor Center at milepost 304 and follow a paved trail on the north side of the parking lot for 1/3 mile.
+(Note: the Visitor Center itself appears to be permanently closed).
+After the pavement ends, continue hiking on a dirt trail until you come to a huge boulder, about 1/4 mile.

 2. The most accessible place to photograph the Linn Cove Viaduct is from the Yonahlossee Overlook at milepost 303.9 as you head north immediately past the Viaduct.
 Once at the Overlook, there is a trail by the road to a rocky area that offers good views of the Viaduct looking up on the Viaduct instead of down on it as you would from the Visitor Center trail.
 I encourage you to take photographs along the trail as well as from the rocky ledge at the end of the trail for different perspectives of the road.